-I have been coaching sportsmen and women in the art of using more of their mind in competition for almost 20 years, and I have a unique approach that makes all the difference for people who work with me.
+I have been coaching sportsmen and women in the art of using more of their mind in competition for over 20 years, and I have a unique approach that makes all the difference for people who work with me.

 I’ve had the advantage of being involved in motorsport for more than 35 years, and this has given me a solid foundation to work mainly with racing and rally drivers during the time I have been coaching.
 I have also worked with amateur and professional boxers, as well as swimmers and show jumpers.

 Initially I started out racing myself in various categories for several years before taking up the journalism and PR side of the sport.
 Having competed myself, it made it much easier when working with the drivers, to understand what it feels like to be racing a car and what ingredients precisely are required to make improvements in performance.

 Explaining the mechanics of the mind to a group of Formula Ford drivers at Silverstone.
 Photo: Jakob Ebrey

-The last 15 years – having extensively studied the workings of the mind to degree level, in addition to intensive seminars, diploma and certificated courses – have given me greater insight into the issues most people have.
+For the last 20 years I have extensively studied the workings of the mind.
+Each level of education has given me greater insights into the issues most people have.
 I discovered the missing vital element for most people is the understanding of how the mind works and without that, change is likely to be superficial and short-term; a little like making a New Year’s resolution, which only lasts for a while.

 When we arrive in this world we don’t have a manual which tells us how to operate our mind for best results; it tends to be largely a trial and error business and is very dependent on our parents and carers to help us along the way.